Panacée

 Do not judge it like an all-purpose restaurant

-The confirmed information points to a narrower use case: modern cuisine, $$$ pricing, smart-casual dress, dinner service Wednesday through Saturday.
+Its profile points to a narrower use case: modern cuisine, $$$ pricing, smart-casual dress, dinner service Wednesday through Saturday.
 It is better to evaluate Panacée on those terms than to assume lunch, off-premise service, a particular menu structure, or a specific dining format.

 That does not mean every detail of the experience is fixed in advance.
 It means the strongest grounded reason to book is the combination of Montréal location, modern-cuisine category, Michelin Plate recognition, evening-only listed hours.
 For a different mood, Cadet, Annette bar à vin, Marcus, Le Violon, Mémo are natural comparison points.

 The practical move is to check current availability for the specific night you want.
-Since the verified schedule runs only Wednesday through Saturday from 6–10 PM, there are fewer service days than at a restaurant open all week.
+Since the schedule runs only Wednesday through Saturday from 6–10 PM, there are fewer service days than at a restaurant open all week.

 The first-timer call